 - occupation and usual address

-If the death occurred in Hackney, but you can't get to Hackney to register, you can register at your local register office.
-It will take longer to issue the death certificate this way - call us so we can help get it issued as quickly as possible.
+If the death occurred in Hackney, but you can’t get to Hackney to register, you can give the information at your local register office.
+It will take longer to issue the death certificate this way – call us so we can help get it issued as quickly as possible.